pharmpy/pharmpy/docs/modelsearch.rst

 The modelsearch tool is available both in Pharmpy/pharmr and from the command line.

-To initiate a `modelsearch`-run in Python:
+To initiate modelsearch in Python:

 .. code:: python